PolkaGate/extension/README.md

 Currently, the following features are available:
   - Add watch-only account ( can be used as a proxied address)
-  - Crowdloans (View Contributions/Auctions, and contribute to Crowdloans)
   - Governance
   - Identity management
   - Proxy management